 Then, you need to look at all your investors as a group.
 They don’t all have to meet all these criteria.
 Sometimes, it’s more than enough if one big, large fund wants to write another large check.
 But you need to know.

 Ok, now carefully think through your syndicate.
-If it’s mostly tapped out, and you don’t hear a 100% commitment to pro-rata, and A-tier VCs aren’t routinely following them electively into the next round — then change your operating plan.
+If it’s mostly tapped out, and you don’t hear a 100% commitment to pro-rata, and A-tier VCs aren’t routinely following them electively into the next round — then you have to change your operating plan.
+You have a Weak Syndicate, and that just is what it is.
+You likely didn’t even know before.